-There has been a disturbing trend in public officials violating their oaths of office, such as Peter Strzok and other corrupt FBI officials.
-Now we have a sex abuse harassment case, I wanted to discuss, as this is something I saw a bit of during my time as an enlisted Marine.
+There has been a disturbing trend of public officials violating their oaths of office, such as Peter Strzok and other corrupt FBI officials.
+Now we have a sex abuse harassment case I wanted to discuss, as this is something I saw a bit of during my time as an enlisted Marine.

-Sexual assault occurs when another person intentionally, sexually touches another individual without that individuals’s consent, or by use of coercion (physically force leading to a sexual act against the will of another.
+Sexual assault occurs when another person intentionally or sexually touches another individual without that individual’s consent or by use of coercion (physical force leading to a sexual act against the will of another.
 Courts consider it a form of sexual violence.

 Sexual assault includes:

 Below, I will discuss the facts and what you can do if you face similar hazing or other sexual contacts you never wanted.
-I will look at this through the eyes of a sex discrimination attorney amid record breaking spikes in corruption and whistleblower complaints.
+I will look at this through a sex discrimination attorney’s eyes amid record-breaking corruption spikes and whistleblower complaints.

-Her lawsuit remains in a legal gray area and is probably ripe for some type of higher Court relief.
-The alleged victim sued the former general individually for the initial assault.
+Her lawsuit remains in a legal gray area and is probably ripe for higher Court relief.
+The alleged victim sued the former General individually for the initial assault.
 She never made a direct claim against the U.S. military for [Our Defenders].

 However, the U.S. Justice Department’s attorneys are representing Hyten.
-Their argument is that since the incident took place during prior military service, it falls under DOJ jurisdiction.
+They argue that since the incident occurred during prior military service, it falls under DOJ jurisdiction.
 So basically, the former General gets a free defense lawyer.

-Overall, Spletstoser made a number of accusations, one of which was that John Hyten, who retired from the Pentagon in November, touched her inappropriately in a hotel room while she was attending a significant military affairs conference in California.
+Overall, Spletstoser made several accusations, one of which was that John Hyten, who retired from the Pentagon in November, touched her inappropriately in a hotel room while she was attending a significant military affairs conference in California.
 Her civil lawsuit is based on this allegation.

-Later that year, the retired colonel sued John Hyten in civil court, requesting at least $100,000 in damages for mental, physical, and financial harm.
-She is basically saying the general retaliated against her for not giving it up, and harmed her chance at advancements, constructively terminating her military career.
+Later that year, the retired colonel sued John Hyten in civil Court, requesting at least $100,000 in damages for mental, physical, and financial harm.
+She is saying the General retaliated against her for not giving it up and harmed her chance at advancement, constructively terminating her military career.
 Hyten’s team filed an appeal after a Federal District Court [trial court] in the Central District of California decided that the case might go forward in October 2020.

-A three-judge panel at the 9th U.S. Circuit Court of Appeals in California was persuaded to dismiss the case by Lowell Sturgill Jr., an attorney for the Department of Justice who is representing John Hyten.
-The government claimed that the situation qualifies under the Feres doctrine because the alleged event happened when the general was visiting to discuss business while on a work trip.
-So that is how they got the suit dismissed originally.
+A three-judge panel at the 9th U.S. Circuit Court of Appeals in California was persuaded to dismiss the case by Lowell Sturgill Jr., an attorney for the Department of Justice representing John Hyten.
+The government claimed that the situation qualifies under the Feres doctrine because the alleged event happened when the General visited to discuss business while on a work trip.
+So that is how they got the suit dismissed initially.